sql-machine-learning/elasticdl/docs/benchmark/allreduce/report.md

-# Benchmark Performance Report
+# Benchmark: ElasticDL Calling the Fault-Tolerable AllReduce from Elastic Horovod

+We usually use synchronous distributed SGD to train deep learning models in CV and NLP. fault tolerance and Elastic scheduling can improve the resource utilization and user experience.
+Horovod has released fault-tolerance AllReduce in v0.20.0.
+ElasticDL implements elastic synchronous training on Kubernetes by calling Horovod.
+So, we experiment to verify the performance of ElasticDL.

-## Experiment 1: Submit Multiple AI Training Jobs Concurrently on a GPU Cluster
+## Experiment 1: Elastic Scheduling of Multiple ElasticDL Jobs

 Supposed the GPU requirement of two jobs is a little over the total of the cluster.
 Without elastic scheduling, the latter job cannot start until another job completes.
 There are two problems:

 - Bad user experience.
 The submitter of the latter job must wait a long time.
-- Not efficient resource utilization.
+- Low resource utilization.
 The rest of GPU in the cluster is free.

-Using elastic scheduling, the latter job can start using the rest of GPU and does not need to wait the earlier job completes.
+Using elastic scheduling, the latter job can start using the rest of GPU and does not need to wait for the completion of the earlier job.
 After the earlier job completes, the latter job can scale up to speed up training.
 So, elastic scheduling can improve user experience and resource utilization.

 To verify the benefit of elastic scheduling, we perform an experiment on a Kubernetes cluster with GPU.
 The experiment result is shown in the following